cornell-ece5745/ece5745-tut6-asic-flow/docs/index.md

 This report is similar to what we saw in the previous tutorial.
 Note that the total cell area is different from the total area.
-The total cell area includes just the standard cells, while the totral area includes filler cells.
-We will want to use the total area in our analysis.
+The total cell area includes just the standard cells, while the total area includes the "Net Interconnect Area".
+To be totally honest, I am not quite sure what "Net Interconnect Area" actually means, but we use the total area in our analysis.
 Again these numbers are not identical to the previous tutorial, since the ASIC flow uses more commands with different options than what we did manually.

 We have written a little script to parse the reports and generate a `summary.txt` file.
 This script takes care of looking across all four